Revised August 2019

 - Each team will hand in a Team Registration Form prior to the commencement of the competition.

-- Each and every player must submit a Team Nomination Form
+- Each and every team must complete the

 - No name changes will then be allowed.

 - Replacement or additional players may be added to the team only with the permission of the organising committee.
-Players registering after the start of the competition must lodge their application form and pay any fees due, at least seven (7) days prior to taking the field.
+Players registering after the start of the competition must complete their registration through the PlayFootball website and pay any fees due, and cleared by the organising committee prior to taking the field.

 - No player can play for another team.

-- Late player registrations will only be accepted up until the end of the grading rounds of the Competition.
+- Late player registrations will only be accepted on extenuating circumstances.

 - Each team must nominate a player from the team who will, if called upon by the Referees Appointments Officer, serve as a Referee.